Our Team

 Jeannie is always on a hunt for good food and enjoys visiting the animals at the zoo with her 2 children!

-“Celebrate every accomplishment a child achieved, no matter how small it might seem.”
+"Celebrate every accomplishment a child achieves, no matter how small it might seem"

 Bachelor of Science (Psychology)